ligerlac/z-prime-ttbar-gradients/README.md

 # In a hypothetical run.py
 import sys
-from analysis.diff import DifferentiableAnalysis from utils.configuration import config, load_config_with_restricted_cli
+from analysis.diff import DifferentiableAnalysis from user.configuration import config from utils.schema import load_config_with_restricted_cli
 from utils.input_files import construct_fileset

 if __name__ == "__main__":